Nigeria's Boko Haram leader Abubakar Shekau in profile

 I enjoy killing anyone that God commands me to kill”

-The group's founder, Muhammad Yusuf died in police custody, and hundreds of others were killed during that massive crackdown - which many blame for making the group even more violent.
+The group's founder, Muhammad Yusuf, died in police custody in July 2009, and hundreds of others were killed during that massive crackdown - which many blame for making the group even more violent.

 Instead, still images and video clips of him are released from time to time, mostly online, by the group's faceless "public enlightenment department".

-Mr Shekau is said to have met his predecessor in Maiduguri, capital of Borno state, and now Boko Haram's headquarters, through a mutual friend, Mamman Nur.
+Shekau is said to have met his predecessor in Maiduguri, capital of Borno state and Boko Haram's then-stronghold, through a mutual friend, Mamman Nur.

 "He hardly talks, he is fearless," says Ahmed Salkida, a journalist with such good access to Boko Haram that, at one stage, he was suspected of being a member.

-He says he only escaped summary execution by Maiduguri police after an intelligence officer intervened.
+He says he only escaped summary execution by police in Maiduguri after an intelligence officer intervened.

-"He is one of those who believes that you can sacrifice anything for your belief," Mr Salkida says.
+"He is one of those who believes that you can sacrifice anything for your belief," Mr Salkida says.'Aping of Osama Bin Laden'

-When Mr Yusuf was killed, Mr Shekau is said to have married one of his four wives and adopted their children - perhaps, say sources who do not want to be named, to preserve Boko Haram's cohesion or "purity".'Chilling message'
+When Muhammad Yusuf was killed, Shekau is said to have married one of his four wives and adopted their children - perhaps, say sources who do not want to be named, to preserve Boko Haram's cohesion or "purity".

-The group has a highly decentralised structure - the unifying force is ideology.
+The group has a highly decentralised structure - the unifying force appears to be ideology, though many believe that they are now more interested in vengeance than in ideology.

 Boko Haram: Timeline of terror